 Before you pick a coffee brewing method, I want to point out that water will effect the taste of your coffee.
 I use purified water from our Berkey which you can read more about in my water filter review.

-My favorite way to making coffee is the pour over method.
 I started out using this Hario coffee dripper and paper coffee filters.
 I’ve since switched to the Kalita Wave Dripper using paper filters.

 This is one of the best RV coffee maker setups.
 I like how simple, easy and controllable it is to make coffee in a pour over.
 You can see exactly how much water is being added and how the grounds are interacting with the water.
 Once the coffee is brewed, you toss the filter and grinds away and wipe down the cone with a rag or paper towel.
 No water or washing needed which is helpful when you have a limited amount of water.